Chapter 18:

 “No spawns,” Mist reports, feeling the dead stillness as she crouches in the fog.
 “At this rate, we’ll be heading home empty-handed.”

-The streetlamps flicker in disrepair as the pair camp out near the shrine where they last met with the metropolitan.
-They came here because of its high traffic flow.
-People come at nearly any hour of the night, all but guaranteeing an encounter if they just wait long enough.
+The streetlamps flicker in disrepair as the pair camp out near the shrine where they last met with the Metropolitan.
+The high traffic flow means a hunt is all but guaranteed if they just wait long enough.

 “Sorry,” Mist says, lowering her head a bit.
 “It’s because of me that we can only come out when it’s foggy.
 If only I could generate my own fog, we’d be able to come whenever we wanted.”